 Millennials make frivolous purchases

-Gunder’s controversial statements about Millennial overspending on coffee and avocado toast were not far off the mark.
-Millennials spend nearly 30% more money on coffee than the rest of the population, and their grocery bills are inflated by high-cost organic food purchases.
-While most millennials are still living at home, they are willing to spend big money on experiences like travel and live shows (83% spent money on live entertainment last year).
-Another favorite Millennial purchase is body art – 40% of millennials have at least one tattoo.
+Gunder’s controversial statements about Millennials overspending on coffee and avocado toast were not far off the mark.
+Millennials consume 44% of the coffee in America, which makes restaurants and cafes ecstatic, and their grocery bills are inflated by high-cost organic food purchases.
+While most millennials are still living at home, they are willing to spend big money on experiences, like travel and live shows (83% spent money on live entertainment last year).
+Another favorite Millennial purchase is body art – 40% of Millennials have at least one tattoo.
 With prices starting at $100 per hour, Baby Boomers are rightly perplexed by a generation which prefers body art and organic bananas over moving out of mom’s place.

 Millennials make poor financial decisions